linepro/ModellBahn/README.md

 # REST

 * DTOs (I called them Models, get over it)
-* Converters (I called them Mutators / Transcribers, get over it)
+* Converters (I called them Mappers / Transcribers, get over it)
 * HATEOAS links (with some made up relations) with Model processors (see where models came from now?)
 * Actuator with selected endpoints
 * File upload via multipart messages